sddhrthrt/tech_blog/source/_posts/2012-12-17-winter-school-2012-weekend.markdown

 ---
-published: false
+published: true
 layout: post
 title: "Winter School 2012 (Weekend!)"
 date: 2012-12-17 14:31
 comments: true
-categories: weekend fun experience
+categories: experience memoir
 ---

-Then came the weekend.
+Here comes the weekend.
 Like a spring that lost a huge attached weight, I sprang to my usual mode - relax, tv, roam, eat, chat.

 The weekend actually began with the program on Friday - _TGIF_!